Users 'unable to sign in' and report issues with vaccine passport in Scotland day before requirement

-NHS Scotland Covid status app issues: Users 'unable to sign in' and report issues with vaccine passport day before requirement
+NHS Scotland Covid status issues: App named 'instant shambles' as users 'unable to sign in' and report issues with vaccine passport day before requirement

 People are currently facing issues with registration on the NHS Scotland Covid Status App as they are being told by the app that ‘something went wrong’, ‘no match found’, or they were ‘unsuccessful’ in registering their details.